ow-mods/ow-mod-man/ARCHITECTURE.md

 - Messages must be valid JSON and end with a newline character.
 - See [SocketMessage](https://docs.rs/owmods_core/latest/owmods_core/socket/struct.SocketMessage.html) to see the format of the messages.
 - The server may or may not stop listening when receiving the `Quit` message depending on use-case (CLI it does, GUI it doesn't).
+- The server may drop lines if the mpsc channel is full, this is to prevent the server from blocking the UI.

 ### Alert Behavior